kraigpine/Oauth_Google/README.md

 ## Theme: Knight-One, Bootstrap 5 theme

-## Current code on html page uses ajax, but feel free to eliminate jquery and use fetch
+### Current code on html page uses ajax, but feel free to eliminate jquery and use fetch

-## install pythons flask by running this in command prompt:
+## 1. Install pythons flask by running this in command prompt:
 pip install flask

-## Google console:
+## 2. Google console:
 Navigate to the Google console, https://console.cloud.google.com/ and click on 'Apis & Services' <br />
 Create a project if you have not yet <br />
 Create an app if you have not yet <br />